The Nepali Trekker from Kathmandu Valley Co. is the perfect journal for any adventure and utilizes a special tree-free paper called Lokta Paper.

 The paper is acid-free and is widely regarded as one of the world’s finest hand-made papers.

-The paper’s deckled edges (rough cut) make this journal an international favorite.
+The paper’s deckled edges (rough cut), and leather closure makes this journal an international favorite.